An anterior placenta may or may not cause trouble during labor and delivery. Find out how to have the natural birth you want.

-What Is an Anterior Placenta?
+What is an Anterior Placenta?

-The placenta (the organ that nourishes baby through pregnancy) typically attaches to the uterus in the back (posterior) of the uterus, though it can attach anywhere, including the sides, top, bottom (also known as placenta previa) and the front (anterior).
-So an anterior placenta is a placenta that has attached to the front of the uterus.
-It is diagnosed during an ultrasound.
+The placenta (the organ that nourishes baby through pregnancy) typically attaches to the uterus in the back (posterior), though it can attach anywhere, including the sides, top, bottom (also known as placenta previa), and the front (anterior).

 Though having an anterior placenta isn’t a problem for the most part, there are some things that can be a bit… annoying.
 An anterior placenta can make those little things that help connect you with your baby in utero harder to uncover.
 Here are some of the things that can be more difficult with an anterior placenta:

 1. Fetal heart rate: It takes longer to hear baby’s heartbeat